viniciusoike/ekioacademy/README.md

 ## Overview

-EKIO Academy is a bilingual educational platform built with Quarto that provides tutorials, courses, and resources for R programming and econometrics using Brazilian economic data.
+EKIO Academy is an educational platform built with Quarto that provides tutorials, courses, and resources for R programming and econometrics using Brazilian economic data.

 ### Features

-- Interactive R tutorials with executable code
-- Bilingual support (English/Portuguese)
-- Integration with Brazilian data sources (IBGE, BCB, IPEA, FINBRA)
 - Professional course offerings
-- Complete R theme system for data visualization
+- Tutorials and mini-courses

 ### Technical Stack